serversideup/docker-ansible/README.md

 # Run the container in interactive mode and remove it when done
 # Mount your SSH directory
 # Mount your current directory to the container
-# Run the playbook in your current directory
+# Run the playbook in your current

 docker run --rm -it \
   -v "$HOME/.ssh:/home/ansible/.ssh" \
   -v "$(pwd):/ansible" \